6For I am the LORD, I change not; (Mal 3:)

 In spite of Paul's admonition, the Church has continued to split and divide over the smallest of issues, such as the color of the song books as previously mentioned.
 I'm sure I don't have to tell you about the bitter battle between the church organizations bearing the same name who are in disagreement regarding music in the church.

 It's man's way to consider ourself right and everyone else wrong, and to destroy those who will disagree with us.
-Cain slew his brother because Able was seen in a good light by God, therefore his sacrifice was accepted, and Cain's was not.
+Cain slew his brother because Abel was seen in a good light by God, therefore his sacrifice was accepted, and Cain's was not.
 Rather than become what God expected of him, Cain decided to take the path the Church has continued on, and quiet the one who makes him look bad.
 No opposition, no critics, then no reason to change.
 Today we see this same thing.
-We find those who would question a doctrine either quieted by some means, or cast out of the church altogether.
+We find those who would dare question a doctrine either quieted by some means, or cast out of the church altogether.

 A house divided must fall.
 In the last book of the Bible we find a church that has fallen, has fallen, called Babylon.
 We know that it's not Babylon the city in Iraq that's being referred to, but rather the Babylon the Church has fallen to become.